 In this course, students will develop knowledge in the methodologies used for the investigation of computer security incidents and cybercrime.
 They will apply techniques for the identification, collection, and preservation of digital evidence in a forensic environment.
-In addition, they will prepare forensic reports for documenting the investigation process and results, evaluating vulnerabilities in systems and applications, and recommendations providina for incident resolution.
+In addition, they will prepare forensic reports for documenting the investigation process and results, evaluating vulnerabilities in systems and applications, and providing recommendations for incident resolution.
 (Prerequisites: CISE 1000L, 1050, CISE 2000L)

-COMP 1000L: Components of Personal Computers and Laboratory: 3 credits their architecture, characteristics, and role in the operation of a computer system.
-They will also analyze computer components and technological devices to make informed decisions in the processes of selecting, assembling, maintaining customized computer systems and making improvements to existing devices.
+COMP 1000L: Components of Personal Computers and Laboratory: 3 credits

+In this course, students will distinguish the components that make up computers and other technological devices, as well as the fundamentals of their operation.
+Additionally, they will examine different types of processors, their architecture, characteristics, and role in the operation of a computer system.
+They will also analyze computer components and technological devices to make informed decisions in the processes of selecting, assembling, and maintaining customized computer systems and making improvements to existing devices.